Andrew Ruff is a Master of Environmental Design candidate at the Yale School of Architecture and a co-founder of the NT21 design collaborative.

-His creative research explores the architectural potential of fiction, chronotopic palimpsests, and the relationship between architecture and mythology.
+His research explores the architectural potential of fiction, chronotopic palimpsests, and the relationship between symbolic space and the projective city.

 Georgia Institute of Technology, Lecturer

 The University of Tennessee - Knoxville, Teaching Assistant

 Visual Design Theory, Drawing and Perception, History and Theory of Architecture

 Yale University, Master of Environmental Design

 The University of Tennessee - Knoxville, BArch, College of Architecture + Design

 Virginia Polytechnic Institute and State University (Virginia Tech), Center for European Studies and Architecture

 International competition to design an AIDS memorial in New York City.

 Tau Sigma Delta Bronze Medal, Award